 Couples in Ministry

-A $75.00 deposit must accompany registration.
-The balance of all fees will be due 45 days prior to the start of the event, or upon registration if within 45 days full payment is required at the time of registration.
-Full refund minus $75.00 administrative fee per person will be made if cancellation is received more than 30 days prior to the conference.
-There are generally no refunds for cancellations received on or after 30 days prior to the start of the event nor any applying of the deposit toward other charges or future deposits.
+Full refund minus administrative fee up to $75 per person will be made if cancellation is received more than 30 days prior to the conference.
+There are generally no refunds for cancellations received on or after 30 days prior to the start of the event nor any applying of the amount paid toward other charges or future conferences.

 What to Bring